st-js/st-js/README.md

 - You cannot call methods on Enums (like `.ordinal()` / `valueOf()` / `.name()` ...)
 - You cannot do `instanceof` on interfaces
+- You cannot add a body to an interface method

 ### Roadmap